awesome-jobs/vietnam/README.md

 Facebook - Chief Software Architect - Remote/Saigon
 ```

-and the content of the job post must be in [Markdown format](https://daringfireball.net/projects/markdown/syntax).
+and the content of the job post _MUST_ be in [Markdown format](https://daringfireball.net/projects/markdown/syntax).
 We prepare the following template for you (you can include more details if you like, pictures are always great additions):

 ```
 ## Location